PedroZappa/42-sogrape-hackathon/README.md

 # About

-- `Hack'a'Wine` is a Data Visualization app that allows users to explore and filter through wine prices over a range of brands on sale on several online and retail stores.
+- `Hack'a'Wine` is a simple, reliable and easy to use `Data Visualization app` that allows users to filter through wine prices over a range of brands available on several online stores.

 # Usage